 It's never too early to start contemplating your medical specialty and investigating the top medical schools in that arena.

-by medical schools in the United States and Canada by visiting the AAMC’s Specialty Pages.
-To get a sense of which specialties might match your skills, take University of Virginia’s medical specialty aptitude test
+offered by medical schools in the United States and Canada by visiting the AAMC’s Specialty Pages.
+To get a sense of which specialties might match your skills, take University of Virginia’s medical specialty aptitude test.

 Although online medical schools don't offer a medical degree that will allow you to practice medicine as a physician, they do offer healthcare programs in nursing, medical billing, medical transcription and more.